Best Mechanical Keyboards 2026: Tactile vs. Linear Switches Tested

 Q: Are wireless mechanical keyboards good for gaming?

-A: Modern wireless keyboards with 2.4GHz connections have latency comparable to wired keyboards.
-Bluetooth may have slightly higher latency, but both are suitable for most gaming.
+A: Modern 2.4GHz wireless keyboards have latency comparable to wired.
+Bluetooth has slightly more latency but is fine for most gaming.

 Final Verdict